AaltoSciComp/scicomp-docs/rse/how-we-work.rst

 We will work with you to give a good view of how long we take something will take and any risks (as in, what if it turns out to not be possible?)
-We can't promise specific results in a specific time (no one can), but we do try to give the best estimates we can.
+We can't promise specific results in a specific time (no one can), but we do try to give the best estimates we can - however, estimating within research projects can be extremely difficult, because the development is so closely tied to research and most projects have unique challenges.
 This planning includes any buffer and backup plans.

 It may take some time to fit your project into our schedule (of course this also depends on the urgency.)
 We realizes that your schedule is